Medically reviewed by Drugs.com. Last updated on Mar 3, 2021.

 A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given as a shot into one of your muscles or through a needle placed in one of your veins.
+This medicine is given as a shot into a muscle or a vein.

 Precautions while using Unasyn

 Your doctor will check you closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood tests may be needed to check for unwanted effects.

 This medicine may cause serious allergic reactions, including anaphylaxis or certain skin conditions (eg, acute generalized exanthematous pustulosis, Stevens-Johnson syndrome).
 These reactions can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.
+Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using this medicine.

 Ampicillin and sulbactam combination may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 This medicine may decrease the effects of some oral contraceptives (birth control pills).
 To avoid an unwanted pregnancy, it is a good idea to use additional contraceptive measures with your pills (eg, condoms, a diaphragm, or a contraceptive foam or jelly) while using this medicine.